-This guide aims to assist operators to use the Threshold Calculator by providing step-by-step instructions and relevant background information.
+This guide provides step-by-step instructions and relevant background information to assist operators using the Threshold Calculator.

 What does the Threshold Calculator do?

 The Threshold Calculator can be used to obtain an estimate of scope 1 and scope 2 greenhouse gas emissions, energy production and energy consumption based on full, or part-year data entered by the operator.
 It also considers other direct (scope 1) greenhouse gas emissions from non-combustion sources such as waste treatment.
 For some of these sources, the operator will need to directly enter an estimate of the greenhouse gas emissions.